cosmoscout/cosmoscout-vr/docs/plugins.md

   <img src ="img/banner-light-shafts.jpg" />
 </p>

+:construction: _**Under Construction:** This guide is still far from complete.
+We will improve it in the future._

 # Writing Plugins for CosmoScout VR
 The modularity of CosmoScout allows for easy feature extension through the use of plugins.
 This documentation aims at understanding the basic plugin architecture and the available apis.